 Also, it is to be noted that there is no 100% guarantee of getting all the 301 redirect juice(ranking power).
 To be practical, about 98% of the total web traffic will be redirected whether you redirect HTTP to HTTPS or the new location.

 If you don’t do 301 redirecting, it might seriously hit your SEO and SERP ranking overnight.
-Although some Free WordPress plugins are available, which might do the work in few steps, we do not recommend using them for bulk redirecting URLs.
+Although some Free WordPress plugins are available, which might do the work in a few steps, we do not recommend using them for bulk redirecting URLs.

 It is much simpler to implement 301 redirects at the server level, especially if you are dealing with hundreds of URLs.